Angatar/asciinematic/README.md

 You should observe that your container disapeared but it was automatically restarted(same container ID but STATUS Up X seconds) by Docker to replace the one with the process killed (since we've asked Docker to always restart this container unless we stop it)

 The website still have the change you made.
-But if instead we remove the container and run d3fk/asciinematic again, a new container will be created and the change will disapear... it is due to the immutability of the image of the container
+But if instead we remove the container and run d3fk/asciinematic again, a new container will be created and the change will disappear... it is due to the immutability of the image of the container
 ```sh
 docker rm -f asciinematic
 ```